 Don’t forget to explore the colorful narrow alleys of Chania.
 All packed with interesting souvenir shops, little cafes, and traditional tavernas.

 Chania is also a great base for exploring the local area.
 The most beautiful beaches near Chania .
 Include Balos Beach, on a small peninsula.
 Characterized by striking contrasts of rusty, volcanic rock and turquoise water.
 If you’re looking for a crowd-free beach, head to Seitan Limania situated just 22 km from Chania city center.
 It’s a little hard to find, but once you are there, the natural beauty of the beach will sweep away you.

 One city in Greece that gets overlooked too often is Heraklion.
 Most tourists come here just to see the Palace of Knossos and then they leave, but the city itself is very interesting (and delicious).
 There is certainly enough to do here to spend at least two days in the city, if not more.

-The most famous things to do in Heraklion include visiting the Koules Fortress and the Venetian Harbor, seeing the Morosini Lion Fountain in the center of town, and visiting the Agios Minas Cathedral.
-However, you can get off-the-beaten-path in Heraklion and see the grave of Nikos Kazantzakis, who wrote Zorba the Greek and is a giant of modern Greek Literature.
+The most famous things to do in Heraklion include visiting the Koules Fortress and the Venetian Harbor.
+And seeing the Morosini Lion Fountain in the center of town and visiting the Agios Minas Cathedral.
+However, you can get off the beaten path in Heraklion and see the grave of Nikos Kazantzakis.
+Who wrote Zorba the Greek and is a giant of modern Greek Literature.
 You should also go on a self-walking tour of Lakkos, the historic red-light district of the city.

-You can spend a full day shopping in the city, especially if you’re looking for olive oil and other Cretan souvenirs.
-If you want to dig further into Crete history and culture, spend an afternoon at the Heraklion Archeological Museum.
+You can spend a full day shopping in the city.
+Especially if you’re looking for olive oil and other Cretan souvenirs.
+If you want to dig further into Crete history and culture, spend an afternoon at the Heraklion Archaeological Museum.